elecarno/fpf_database/Directives/TWC Operation Citadel Shield - 16.09.2200.md

 High Command eagerly anticipates future Upgrades for Valhalla eventual full return.

 **Field Marshal Mik - The Roughneck of Our Dreams**
-In recognition of `Field Marshal Mik`'s valiant efforts and unyielding dedication to the `TWC` cause, we hereby dub them "Field Marshal."
+In recognition of [[FP-14 Mik]]'s valiant efforts and unyielding dedication to the `TWC` cause, we hereby dub them "Field Marshal."
 This promotion is as well-deserved as a Warrior Bug squashed under a boot and demonstrates our utmost respect and confidence in Mik's command.

 The `TWC` is a family united by a common cause and an unshakable belief in our mission.
 Field Marshal Mik is a testament to the kind of leadership that propels us forward, and we eagerly await more victories under his command.
 Together, we stand strong against the Symbiote threat.
 Join us, and let's forge a brighter tomorrow!